SereniT33/SOCI514SerenaChoi/Assign1/Assign1_Bivariate_Regression.md

 The key analyses from the model summary table above are:

-1. The intercept, B0, is 22.6877.
+1. The **intercept**, B0, is 22.6877.
 As we discussed in the class, this number does not have much meaning as countries rarely have 0 seat shares of left or labor parties in reality.

-2. The slope, B1, is 1.6140, indicating a positive relationship between the two variables (decom & left).
+2. The **slope**, B1, is 1.6140, indicating a positive relationship between the two variables (decom & left).
 It can be interpreted that the 1.6140 unit increase in y (welfare state development) for a one unit increase in x (left seat share).

-3. Both the t-statistic of 2.583 and the p-value of 0.02002 indicate that we can reject the null hypothesis.
+3. Both the t-statistic of 2.583 and the p-value of 0.02002 indicate that **we can reject the null hypothesis**.
 Therefore, the changes in left/labor party seats are related to changes in welfare development.

-4. However, the R-squared value is pretty low, indicating the model is not a good fit to data overall.
+4. However, the **R-squared** value is pretty low, indicating the model is a poor fit to data overall.

 ## Residuals